sean-m/zork/README.md

+# Zork 1
+This is a fork of the Zork public domain source code which has gone through several source conversions chronicled below.
+I'm hoping to get a working javascript port so that kids can enjoy this even on a Chromebook.
+There are several similar projects out there, notably the Internet Archive has many classic games running in the browser via MAME or Dosbox emulating the host environment for natively compiled binaries but this is a C source to Javascript port so the game may run natively in the browser.
+Wish me luck.

 ```
 Welcome to Dungeon.
 This version created 11-MAR-91.
 You are in an open field west of a big white house with a boarded